Carter03/Cube-Bot/README.md

 ## How It Works

-The solving process follows a clear, step-by-step workflow:

 1.  **Scanning Phase:** The robot holds the cube, and the ESP32-CAM captures images of faces from each side.
 The robot performs specific turns to reveal all six sides to the top-mounted camera without moving the camera itself.
 2.  **Data Transmission:** The captured image data is sent to a paired PC over a Bluetooth connection.